Eorix/turtle-language-support/README.md

 Finally, "match" is where the regex is defined.

 ## Building

+***Building is not mandatory as the latest pre-compiled extension is always available at the root, only build if you update the grammar.***

 To build the `.vsix` package for this extension, follow these steps: